Choose your approach

 {%loop:arrayName}and{%if:conditionName}to repeat or conditionally show entire slides

-When the output varies too much for a fixed template — or you need the AI to generate charts, format documents, or manipulate files programmatically — use Data Analysis mode in a Workflow step.
+When the output varies too much for a fixed template — or you need the AI to generate charts, format documents, or manipulate files programmatically — enable Code Execution & File Creation on a Generate Text action.
 For a detailed end-to-end walkthrough, see Analyze data in Workflows.Add a Generate Text action

 Write a prompt describing the file you need.
 For example: “Using the analysis results and chart from the previous step, create a professional PowerPoint presentation with key findings and an executive summary.”

-In the Advanced Model Settings tab of the action, toggle on Data Analysis Mode.
+Expand Code Execution & File Creation and turn on the setting.
 This allows the AI to write and execute code to create, edit, or manipulate files.

 Reference inputs or previous outputs